Woke Up: Composition

-"Woke Up" is anchored by 808 bass and East Asian sounds.
+"Woke Up" is anchored by 808 bass and West Asian sounds.
 Jurin stated that the song's lyrics are about "challenging the status quo and breaking those stereotypes and boundaries that are all around us."

 The song features entirely rap verses from the seven members of XG.
 According to Jurin, the song is "XG's first all-rap song featuring all seven members."
 Similarly, Maya specifically noted that it would be the first time that XG's vocalists would be rapping.
 Chisa, a vocalist, noted that rapping was both fun and challenging.

 Music video

 The music video for "Woke Up" features XG's seven members with "different coloured eyes, bold haircuts, grills and Y2K inspired alternative fashion looks," as well as their transformation into "edgy, gothic wolves."
-It also features a scene where member Cocona shaves her head.
 With regard to the choreography, "Woke Up" features less unified dancing and instead showcases "smaller groups" with "a lot of variation" in movement.
 The music video's concept and design was spearheaded by South Korean photographer Cho Gi-seok.
+In an interview with Vogue Taiwan, Jang Heejun, XG's stylist for the music video, called breaking rules and established stereotypes the most important concept of the video.

+Wolf elements are incorporated throughout the costumes, including a football helmet shaped like a wolf, leather jackets with wolf eyes, and headdresses with wolf ears.
+All of these are custom-made and were produced in collaboration with brands such as Bad Binch Tongtong, Dipesta, and Sapiensi, taking about three weeks to complete.

+The music video also features a scene where member Cocona shaves their head.
+Cocona explained that it was one of the hairstyles that they had always wanted to try and said, "I decided to shave my head because I wanted to convey that I hope people all over the world will love themselves just as they are, regardless of feminine fashion, makeup, hair, or anything like that."

 Vogue Singapore called the music video "reminiscent of the days that K-pop used to carry with it that same defiant, rebellious energy; when each new-generation group laid bare their own version of theatrical beauty—the kind that would make a statement on its own," specifically mentioning 2NE1 and F(x) as examples.
 Lifted wrote that "The storyline and graphics are Hollywood-esque as they transform into wolves ready to tear the party up."

+The music video for "Woke Up" won the "Best Visual Effects" award at the 2025 MTV Video Music Awards Japan.